Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/optimization/optimizationtrainer.rst

 network, which amounts to casting the above process into a trainer.
 The :doxy:`OptimizationTrainer` class encapsulates the above iterative training procedure by means of three objects:
-A :doxy:`SupervisedObjectiveFunction`, typically an :doxy:`ErrorFunction`,
-possibly combined with a regularizer, an optimizer, and a stopping criterion.
+An :doxy:`AbstractLoss`, an optimizer, and a stopping criterion.
 The last component is encapsulated by the :doxy:`AbstractStoppingCriterion` interface.
 This interface allows the :doxy:`OptimizationTrainer` to implement the optimization loop